Chapter 13 Outline:

 Pastor R.B.
 Thieme Jr. brings out the issue of protocol and the confession of sins.

-So we understand that it was customary to wash the feet before entering the house and dinning at the table.
-(Today the custom would be to wash your hands before dining in the U.S.).
-The picture we are seeing is that of “Rebound”, the confession of our sins especially before taking in the Word of God.
-If you come with dirty feet or hands what should you do before sitting down to dine with the Lord?
-Well, before you eat the Lord’s food (Bible doctrine) you must wash your feet – confess your sins.
+So, we understand that it was customary to wash the feet before entering the house and dinning at the table.
+(Today the custom would be to wash your hands before dinning in the U.S.).
+The picture we are seeing is that of “Rebound,” the confession of our sins, especially before taking in the Word of God.
+If you come with dirty feet or hands, what should you do before sitting down to dine with the Lord?
+Well, before you eat the Lord’s food (Bible doctrine), you must wash your feet – confess your sins.

 Oil on the feet of the Savior indicates the sustaining ministry of God the Holy Spirit.